shinonomeenana/Unibot/docs/en/usage/README.md

 - `pjskprofile` to generate a profile image for the bound ID
 - `pjsk b30` to generate a best 30 image for the bound ID.
 ### Privacy-related
-- `pjskprivate` Your ID will not be displayed when checking scores or arresting yourself.
+- `pjskprivate` Your ID will not be displayed when checking scores or `pjskcheck` yourself.
 - `pjskpublic` to allow others to see.

 ### Card and Event Information Query